 Even with community support, a few breweries did close in the wake of the pandemic.
 However, new breweries sprung up in their place, helmed by entrepreneurs confident in the resilience and continued growth potential of the craft beer market.
 Today, Grand Rapids actually has more breweries than it did the day covid hit our state.

-So the next time you visit one of our breweries, lift a glass to 10 years of Beer City USA.
-(Be sure to check in with your Brewsader passport).
-If you’re so inclined, raise a second glass to the next decade – because when it comes to Grand Rapids and craft beer, the best is yet to come!
+So the next time you visit one of our breweries, lift a glass to the accomplishments of our beer community.
+(Be sure to check in with your Brewsader passport.)
+Then consider a second toast to the future of the Grand Rapids beer scene – because the best is yet to come!